eyadkobatte/personal-blog/content/blog/making-sense-of-destructured-imports-for-testing-and-stubs/index.md

 You can see that we stub the get function from the got package.
 We would now expect our test to not actually make a HTTP call to the API specified in the code.

 Sadly, this is not what happens.
-In the `lib/func/index.js` file when we write `const { get } = require('got')`, we get a new instance of the get module from got.
+In the `lib/func/index.js` file when we write `const { get } = require('got')`, we get a new instance of the get module from `GOT`.
 This is not the same instance as the one that is stubbed.
 So at this point, we have 2 get methods, one in the test file (The stubbed value) and one in our function (Not the stubbed value).

 When we destructure an import, we effectively imported a new instance of the get module that is not tied to the stub that we created.
 This means that the test will actually hit the API and get actual data.
 (Big no no)

-To fix this problem, We import got as a whole library and use the modules from the got package without destructuring.
+To fix this problem, We import `GOT` as a whole library and use the modules from the `GOT` package without destructuring.
 Small sacrifice for a bigger win.

 ## How we temporarily fixed this problem